-Children need activities to keep them entertained and supply a mental break from schoolwork.
-Today, children’s activities need to be indoors and involve gross motor skills to burn the most energy.
-For children to do energetic activities that are also indoors, you need to get creative!
+Fun indoor activities for children are necessary to keep them entertained and supply a mental break from schoolwork.
+During this pandemic, kids’ activity ideas need to planned for indoors and involve gross motor skills to burn the most energy.
+For children to do energetic activities that are indoors, you need to get creative!

-Start by looking around at the space in your home and find an area to accommodate your children running, jumping and more!
+Start by looking around at the space in your home and find an area to accommodate your children running, jumping, and more!
+This list of boredom busters for younger kids is lots of fun!

 1. Balloon Balance